 For those wishing to tap further into their creativity, the M.A. in Engaged Humanities and the Creative Life program fuels inner creativity manifested by new sciences, technology, and the arts and humanities.
 Combining creativity with intellectual exploration allows our graduates of this program to grow as individuals and expand their contributions to their respective fields and communities.

 As a graduate school offering degree programs to further self-exploration and philosophical and psychological approaches to graduate studies, all of Pacifica’s programs foster an environment that not only fuels the soul of our students, but fuels the soul of the world.
-We invite you to come to the upcoming The Pacifica Experience: A One-Day Introduction to Pacifica's Graduate Degree Programs on January 21, 2017 in order to learn more about all our graduate programs which begin in Spring 2017 and Fall 2017.
-To register and for further details, please visit www.pacifica.edu.
+We invite you to an the upcoming Pacifica Experience to discover more about Pacifica's Graduate Degree Programs which begin in Fall 2019 and Spring 2019 for our two hybrid programs.
+To register and for further details, please visit https://www.pacifica.edu.